De-Evolution/OSDS/README.md

 ### Code Ownership
 The GUI source code in this was written by Qualcomm and modified by me.
 It is still their property.
-The `FtcCommon` and `RobotCore` libraries are both taken in their compiled form from the ftc_sdk project.
+Other libraries are from Qualcomm's open source FTC code, and from the OpenRC project.

 ### Pros & Cons
 #### Why you WOULD use this driver station